raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 TODO: Discuss that this draft introduces 2 session timers and their functions.
-Discuss that this draft introduces "Keepalive traffic" this is special because it does not reset the idle timeout.
+Discuss that this draft introduces "Keepalive traffic" this is special because it does not reset the inactive timeout.
 Possibly move some of the text from "Session Lifestyle and Timers" here.

-TODO: Discuss DNS transactions (query/responses) compared to DNS operations (e.g. DNS Push subscription) since DNS operations are not described in RFC7766 and change the meaning of idle time defined there.
+TODO: Discuss DNS transactions (query/responses) compared to DNS operations (e.g. DNS Push subscription) since DNS operations are not described in RFC7766.
 Perhaps we should add "DNS operations" to the terminology?

 TODO: Reference that DNS Push defines additional Operational TLVs.
 Future specifications may define additional Modifier TLVs.